whiveio/whive/WHIVE_TERMS_OF_SERVICE.md

 # Welcome to the Whive Protocol Terms of Service

 Please note this Terms of Service may be periodically altered and/or updated.
-This notice was last updated on 29th February, 2020.
+This notice was last updated on 19th September, 2020.

 These terms and conditions outline the rules and regulations for the use of Whive Protocol's Wallet Software.